-Cheese boards or charcuterie board can be the star of any holiday gathering.
+Cheese Platter or charcuterie board can be the star of any holiday gathering.
 With a wide variety of cheese, meat, fruits, bread and crackers, it’s versatile and delicious.
 Even better, they’re fun and easy to make!

-Cheese boards are easy to prepare ahead of time for a party, leaving you lots of time to socialize outside the kitchen.
+Cheese platters are easy to prepare ahead of time for a party, leaving you lots of time to socialize outside the kitchen.
 It’s also an impressive dish for a potluck dinner.
 You can include or eliminate any ingredients to fit your current diet plan.
 Include some gluten free crackers or omit the nuts to accommodate allergies.

 This crowd-pleasing appetizer has a variety of small bites.
 Salty, sweet, crunchy, soft and creamy textures, all beautifully placed on one impressive platter!

-How to make cheese boards
+How to make cheese platter

 Start by choosing the actual platter or board that you will arrange the cheeses on.